truhlikfredy/neopixel-hw-controller-hardware/README.md

 # Protocol

 Is implementing the [WS2812](https://cdn-shop.adafruit.com/datasheets/WS2812.pdf) NZR protocol.
-3 things can be happening on the data wire:
+3 states can be happening on the data wire:
 * Transmit 1 (**HIGH** for 0.7us followed with **LOW** for 0.6us)
 * Transmit 0 (**HIGH** for 0.4us followed with **LOW** for 0.8us)
 * Reset (stay **LOW** for at least 50us)